chaezenp/chaezenp.github.io/projects/harmonyquest.md

   - Platformer
   - Unity
   - C#
-summary: "In a program called Gameheads, my team developed a video game about a whole note that traverses a world of silence, determined to bring music to the world, by finding other musical notes."
+summary: "I was the lead programmer in my team that developed Harmony Quest, a video game about a whole note that traverses a world of silence, determined to bring music to the world, by finding other musical notes."
 ---

 <div>